Udruga Domine: Women’s NGO from Split

 Tour duration is 90 minutes and it is given in the English language.
 One tour can accommodate up to 8 persons.

-The price of the tour is 150 kuna per individual.
+The price of the tour is from about 25 euros per individual.
 All money earned from tours goes to support Domine’s women counseling center.

-Domine also has a brochure “Women of Split and Dalmatia – Women Time Machine” (Žene Splita i Dalmacije – ženski vremenoplov), which contains stories about 14 brave women from the history of Split and Dalmatia.
-It is available here.
+Domine also has a brochure “Women of Split and Dalmatia – Women Time Machine” (Žene Splita i Dalmacije – ženski vremeplov), which contains stories about 14 brave women from the history of Split and Dalmatia.
+More about it here.

 This program is focused on political and economic empowerment of women.
 Domine works with women politicians to raise the awareness on women’s issues and pass on the information they need in creating legislation.
 They empower women to take active roles and start their own businesses.